gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

     if (auto *PAI = dyn_cast<PartialApplyInst>(V)) { ... }

 Notice how it seems like one is casting the SILValue as if it is a ValueBase.
-This is due to the implicit conversion from a SILValue to its internal ValueBase.
-In comparison the new API makes it absolutely clear that one is casting the underlying def of the SILValue:
+This is due to the misleading usage of the implicit conversion from a `SILValue` to the `SILValue`'s internal `ValueBase`.
+In comparison the new API makes it absolutely clear that one is reasoning about the ValueKind of the underlying def of the `SILValue`:

     SILValue V;